North Wilkesboro Speedway: Resumption of major racing

 On April 16, 2022, Smith announced the resumption of racing at the facility, scheduling two multi-class grassroots events throughout the months of August and October of that year, with the latter event being run on dirt.
 Within the month, developers added electrical and internet systems, along with demolishing old suites and other general repairs.
 Racing resumed as scheduled, albeit with limited amenities and infrastructure, on August 2, with an estimated 9,000 people attending the first event.
 Later events saw increased attendance; however, the dirt October races were cancelled.
-On September 7, The Athletic reported that NASCAR would move the NASCAR All-Star Race, a NASCAR Cup Series exhibition event, to NWS from Texas Motor Speedway; the track Bruton moved one of North Wilkesboro's races to.
+On September 7, The Athletic reported that NASCAR would move the NASCAR All-Star Race, a NASCAR Cup Series exhibition event, to NWS from Texas Motor Speedway; the track to which Bruton moved one of North Wilkesboro's races.
 The report was confirmed the next day.
 More renovation announcements soon followed, including the paving of infield garage, the addition of SAFER barriers and storm drain pipes, and other repairs to amenities were reported.
 Developers also stated a desire to maintain an old-school aesthetic for the facility.
 By February 2023, SMI leadership announced that renovations were ahead of schedule.

+The track in 2025 after revival.

 Tire tests on the reopened facility were run in late March.
 By May of that year, Ronald Queen was named director of operations.
 Within the month, the NASCAR Cup Series made its return, running races in late May; the races were the first in 27 years.
 Six months later, SMI announced the track's first repave since 1981.
 The repave was completed by March 2024, with tire tests being run in the same month.
 In 2024, a sinkhole was found beneath a grandstand.
 It was later alleged as a possible moonshine cave that would have been used in the 1940s; this has been disputed due to NWS' reputation with poor drainage issues before SMI's purchase of the track.

 Events

-NWS hosts the Window World 400.
-The track also hosts a NASCAR Truck Series race known as the Window World 250.
-NWS formerly hosted a non-points exhibition event known as the NASCAR All-Star Race and a second Cup Series points-paying race known as the Tyson Holly Farms 400.
+NWS hosts a non-points exhibition event for the NASCAR Cup Series known as the NASCAR All-Star Race.
+The track also hosts points-paying races for the NASCAR O'Reilly Auto Parts Series known as Coca-Cola 300 and a NASCAR Craftsman Truck Series race known as the FaithFest 250.
+NWS formerly hosted two Cup Series points-paying races known as the Window World 450 and Tyson Holly Farms 400.